HelmholtzAI-Consultants-Munich/Colorectal-Cancer-Organoids-Detection/README.md

 ### Image Annotation

 Given a dataset of microscopy images, these tools allow to annotate them with the aid of a GUI based on Napari.
 The user can generate bounding box annotations of the organoids and point annotations for the fibroblasts.
 When annotation organoids each image will be presented to the user with the predictions made by GOAT, which can be used as a baseline for the annotation.
-For clarity the baseline boxes are colored in <code style="color : blue">**blue**</code>, while the bpoxes manually added by the user are represented in <code style="color : magenta">**magenta**</code>.
+For clarity the baseline boxes are colored in $\color{blue}{\textbf{blue}}$ , while the bpoxes manually added by the user are represented in $\color{magenta}{\textbf{magenta}}$ .

 1. **Annotate:**